BrightFocus Terms and Conditions of Grant Awards Template last updated March 2023.

-No Cost Extension (NCE): an extension of Initial Grant Term, at BrightFocus sole discretion and in writing, to expend unused Grant funds or allow for completion of proposed research.
+No Cost Extension (NCE): an extension of Initial Grant Term, at BrightFocus sole discretion and in writing, to expend unused Grant Funds or allow for completion of proposed research under Specific Aims.

-Official Written Correspondence: Written or electronically delivered communications reasonably understood to have originated from an identifiable individual representing either Grantee, Grantee Institution, BrightFocus, or their agents, including the PI as applicable.
+Official Written Correspondence: written or electronically delivered communications reasonably understood to have originated from an identifiable individual representing either Grantee Institution or BrightFocus, or their agents, including the PI as applicable.
 Such communications may be by written letter delivered through the postal system, or electronic representations of such communications provided as images bearing a facsimile of the sender’s signature.

-Principal Investigator: The individual designated as the lead researcher whose name appears as Principal Investigator for the BrightFocus Award on the Grant application, unless otherwise approved by BrightFocus.
-This person shall also serve as the primary contact for all communications regarding the BrightFocus award.
+Principal Investigator (“PI”): the individual designated as the lead researcher whose name appears as PI for the BrightFocus grant application, unless otherwise approved by BrightFocus in accordance with section .
+This person shall also serve as the primary contact for all communications regarding this BrightFocus grant.

-Reagent: A product used, by virtue of its mechanical, chemical or biological activity, to detect, measure, examine, analyze, or produce other products (e.g., recombinant DNA clones, cultured cell lines, hybridoma cell lines, mutant or unique organisms, software, or equipment) created or developed in the course of performing the Supported Project.
+Reagent: a product used, by virtue of its mechanical, chemical or biological activity, to detect, measure, examine, analyze, or produce other products (e.g., recombinant DNA clones, cultured cell lines, hybridoma cell lines, mutant or unique organisms, software, or equipment) created or developed in the course of performing the Supported Project.

-Research Misconduct: An act of falsification, fabrication, or plagiarism of data or results, or the omission of material data or results that occurs during the application process, performance of the award or reporting of performance of the award.
+Research Misconduct: an act of falsification, fabrication, or plagiarism of data or results, or the omission of material data or results that occurs during the application process, performance of the research related to Specific Aims, or reporting of performance of research related to Specific Aims.

 CONDITIONS OF FUNDING